daniel-was-taken/flutterProjects/my_recipe_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Known Issues

+Cart screen initially does not display the total amount of the cart.
+     After updating qty in the cart screen the total amount is correctly displayed

+Code can be improve significantly.